dave45678/ProgrammingFundamentals/github_pages.md

 **Prerequisite**: you should have multiple GitHub repositories already.
 If not, go back and create some.
 If you use linkedIn or have a blog you wish to link from this site then you can.
 I'll also show you how to redirect a custom domain to this site as well.
 You can use your existing domain or register a new domain.

 GitHub Pages is a free offering from GitHub.com.
-Pages allows you to host pages.
+It allows you to static host web pages.
 The pages can be for a particular project.
 Or they can be for something else.
 Today we're going to look at something else - a resume.
 GitHub Pages sites are publicly available on the internet.

 **Technologies**: We will be creating this solution with GitHub, Prose, JavaScript, HTML, BootStrap, Gravatar.
 You will not need to install anything on your computer.
 Everything we use in this tutorial is free.
 You can also register a domain with  hover.com or another provider.
 Registering the domain is not free.
 You do not need to register a domain for this tutorial.